According to an interview with

 Hawley wanted to include a narrator to further explore the issue of mental illness, a major theme throughout season one.
-"We throw around the word 'delusion' or 'delusional' a lot," Hawley told The Wrap, "and I thought, 'well, let's unpack that and really understand it.'"
+“We throw around the word ‘delusion’ or ‘delusional’ a lot,” Hawley told

 In the season two premiere, Hamm narrates a sequence that likens a delusion to any other legitimate idea, using chicken eggs as a metaphor: one egg hatches one healthy chick, while the other hatches a black and diseased chick.
 That same sequence also discusses a man whose idea that his right leg isn’t his real leg turns into a delusion, and he eventually cuts his leg off.
 Hamm’s narration reads: